Data4Democracy/town-council/README.md

 At present, our focus is to develop the underlying scraping software/scripts for the database, but also welcome researchers/analysts interested in local politics and downstream analyses with the data.
 Possible later analyses might include:

 * Counting mentions of large organizations (lobbists, think-tanks, corporations) in local meetings.
-* Mapping concern for state/national issues (e.g., Affordable Health Care for America Act) at high respolution by pairing with local demographic metadata (e.g., political affiliation, median income).
+* Mapping concern for state/national issues (e.g., Affordable Health Care for America Act) at high resolution by pairing with local demographic metadata (e.g., political affiliation, median income).

 ## Project Scope:

 Given the high variation in how city council results are shared online from city-to-city (different file infrastructures, minute/agenda formats), our **initial focus** is to develop flexible, user-friendly tools that can be used with little modification to scrape different cities' public agendas/meetings.

 This project is extremely new (founded late April 2017).
-To begin tool/database development, we've selected twenty-two cities in the San Francisco Bay Area as an initial case study.
+To begin tool/database development, we've selected twenty-two cities in the San Francisco Bay Area as an initial case study (see list of cities / contribute to city metadata [here](https://github.com/Data4Democracy/town-council/tree/master/city_metadata)).